 Peer evaluators are a vital part of the peer review process, serving as the first layer in a multi-layered accreditation decision making process.
 Peer evaluators conduct on-site institutional visits and/or review written evidence submitted by institutions undergoing different types of accreditation reviews.
 They also participate in making accreditation and preaccreditation (Candidacy) decisions.
 Peer evaluators make careful judgments about the institution’s compliance with accreditation standards outlined in MSCHE's Standards for Accreditation and Requirements of Affiliation within the context of the institution’s mission.

-The Commission seeks experienced, qualified, and competent individuals who are currently employed by a MSCHE member institution (college or university) of higher education and have at least 3 years of professional experience in higher education.
+The Commission seeks experienced, qualified, and competent individuals.
 Individuals who have professional knowledge or experience in institutional finance, student services, alternative delivery methods (distance education, etc.) and the medical fields are encouraged to apply.

 To apply, you must request login credentials to the Commission's portal, My MSCHE.
 Click here to request login credentials:

 Once you are sent your login credentials, please follow the instructions to open and complete the Evaluator Data Form (EDF).
 Please read the instructions carefully and complete the entire EDF.

 After you complete the Evaluator Data Form (EDF), your application will be reviewed by Commission staff.
 Staff make every effort to bring new volunteers into the process as soon as possible, but not all peer evaluators will be selected for assignments immediately.
 If selected, Commission staff will assign you to an accreditation review and you may accept or decline the invitation.
 You must attend an orientation prior to the prior to the review or visit.